tomc98/Pedal-Pilot/README.md

   - Pull back to send backspace keypresses that delete text
   - Speed varies based on pedal position (farther from center = faster action)
   - Adapts to available Copilot commands (falls back to full acceptance if needed)
+- Toggle text-to-speech with the rudder position (C variable)
+  - Move the rudder past a configurable threshold to toggle text-to-speech on/off
+  - When enabled, text changes are read aloud using your system's speech synthesis
 - Debug view to visualize pedal inputs
 - Auto-detection of commonly used USB pedals
 - Configuration options for custom devices